Bamboo Grove

 If you have a bamboo plant or a lucky bamboo plant in your home, according to how many stalks of bamboo plants you have, they can all mean something different,

-• Four bamboo stalks – four bamboo stalks can represent stability, strong, strength, and power.
-Some may say that four is unlucky, but that is mainly in China as the number four in Chinese sounds a lot like the word death in certain Chinese dialects.
+Four bamboo stalks – four bamboo stalks can represent stability, strong, strength, and power.
+Some may say that four is unlucky, but that is mainly in China as the number four in Chinese sounds much like the word death in particular Chinese dialects.

-• Five bamboo stalks – five bamboo stalks means wealth and fortune.
+Five bamboo stalks – five bamboo stalks mean wealth and fortune.

-• Seven bamboo stalks – seven bamboo stalks means good health.
+Seven bamboo stalks – seven bamboo stalks mean good health.

-• Eight bamboo stalks – eight bamboo stalks means growing wealth.
+Eight bamboo stalks – eight bamboo stalks mean growing wealth.

-• Nine bamboo stalks – nine bamboo stalks means a general good fortune.
+Nine bamboo stalks – nine bamboo stalks mean a general good fortune.

-• Ten bamboo stalks – ten bamboo stalks means completeness or perfection.
+Ten bamboo stalks – ten bamboo stalks mean completeness or perfection.

 Is Bamboo a Good Indoor Plant?